-Susan has led two Boston waterfront planning efforts that identify the unique challenges faced by developers and that propose creative solutions for cultural and public uses along the Harborwalk.
+Susan is currently leading the placemaking effort in Santurce, Puerto Rico for the Foundation for Puerto Rico.
+Her planning, research and academic endeavors at MIT have been supported by national foundations and competitive research grants.
+In her planning practice, Susan has led two Boston waterfront planning efforts that identify the unique challenges faced by developers and that propose creative solutions for cultural and public uses along the Harborwalk.
 She has also created master plans for new arts districts and worked with community development corporations.
-As Associate Director of the MetLife Innovative Space Awards, where she worked with over 100 arts and cultural organizations nationwide to identify best practices for balancing affordable artist space and community engagement, Susan cultivated and honed her expertise in artist space and arts organizations.
-Her understanding of the struggles and successes of developers and artists to create and maintain affordable space spans the range of artist studios to performance venues to new media studios and literary centers.
-Currently, Susan is completing a book on Artists’ Engagement with Community with groundbreaking insights for funders, developers, community advocates, arts organizations, and artists.
+As Associate Director of the MetLife Innovative Space Awards, she worked with over 100 arts and cultural organizations nationwide to identify best practices for affordable artist space development and community engagement.
+Susan is completing a book on Artists’ Engagement with Community with groundbreaking insights for funders, developers, community advocates, arts organizations, and artists.

 Susan has served as the Associate Director of the Northeast Mayors’ Institute on City Design.
 She is on the Board of Directors and Program Committee of Historic Boston, Inc., a non-profit developer of endangered historic properties.
 She also serves on the Board of The Joshua Bates Art Center in the South End of Boston.
 Susan has a Master in City Planning degree from MIT and a Bachelor of Architecture from Pratt Institute.